razman786/i8kgui/README.md

 ```

 Please note that the default installation will use the polkit action files for
-Ubuntu, located in `i8kgui/polkit_actions/ubuntu`.
-Polkit action files for
-Manjaro Linux (tested with version 22.1.3) are located in
+Ubuntu.
+Polkit action files for Manjaro Linux (tested with version 22.1.3) are
-`i8kgui/polkit_actions/manjaro`.
-For example, to manually install the polkit
+located in `i8kgui/polkit_actions/manjaro`.
+For example, to manually install the
-action files, do the following `sudo cp i8kgui/polkit_actions/ubuntu/* /usr/share/polkit-1/actions`
+polkit action files, do the following `sudo cp i8kgui/polkit_actions/ubuntu/* /usr/share/polkit-1/actions`

 ##### Stable